-• Fugitive dust:

-- Particulate matter generated from mining operations, earthmoving, material transport and handling, and unpaved road traffic, crushing and screening of ore;
+- Fugitive dust: - Particulate matter generated from mining operations, earthmoving, material transport and handling, and unpaved road traffic, crushing and screening of ore; - Combustion emissions: - Internal combustion engines (heavy and light vehicles, equipment motors, back-up generators); and - Nuisance odours: - Non-health-related gaseous emissions affecting employees or nearby residents.

-• Combustion emissions:

-- Internal combustion engines (heavy and light vehicles, equipment motors, back-up generators); and

-• Nuisance odours:

-- Non-health-related gaseous emissions affecting employees or nearby residents.

-The project activities will involve use of significant quantities of fuel for operation of plant, equipment and machinery, resulting in greenhouse gas emissions (GHG) during construction and operation phases of the project.
+Project activities will include use of significant quantities of fuel for plant, equipment and machinery operation, resulting in greenhouse gas emissions during construction and operation phase of the Project.
 These greenhouse gas emissions will be monitored as the project continues.
-There is no requirement for on-site power generation (using heavy oil or diesel generators) as the site will have access to mains power from the local electricity grid (supplemented by solar power generation at the Veovaca process plant admin building).
+Diesel generators are used at Rupice until location has access to grid power from local power grid, and at VPP, power from the power grid will be used (supplemented by solar energy production at the administrative building in Veovača).